John Vlismas

 John Vlismas (born 3 May 1973) is a South African stand-up comedian, academic and DEI strategist.

+Comedy career

 Vlismas won the 2007 South African Comedy Award for best stand-up comedian of the year and was a finalist in the 2008 Yuk Yuk's Great Canadian Laugh Off.

-In 2010, Vlismas was in the comedy film Outrageous with fellow South African comedians, Barry Hilton, Joey Rasdien, Loyiso Gola, Mark Banks, Riaad Moosa, and Krijay Govender – the only female in the cast.
+In 2010, Vlismas appeared in the comedy film Outrageous alongside fellow South African comedians Barry Hilton, Joey Rasdien, Loyiso Gola, Mark Banks, Riaad Moosa and Krijay Govender.

-In April 2014, Vlismas was part of the panel at Comedy Central Africa's Roast of Kenny Kunene and Steve Hofmeyr.
+In April 2014, Vlismas was part of the panel for Comedy Central Africa's Roast of Kenny Kunene and Steve Hofmeyr.

+He has also appeared in several Comedy Central productions, including solo specials and additional Comedy Central Roast programmes.

+Vlismas has performed internationally at venues including the Royal Albert Hall in London, the Sydney Modern Art Museum and the Tempodrome in Berlin.

+He was appointed as a 46664 Ambassador for the Nelson Mandela Foundation.

+Academic and business career

+Vlismas was awarded a scholarship at Henley Business School Africa, where he completed an MBA.

+During his MBA studies, he received distinctions in Strategic Marketing and Relationship Marketing.

-More recently, John was awarded a scholarship at Henley Business School Africa and holds an MBA.
-He teaches and continues to publish while working in the field of DEI (leadership; culture and community building) in his business, OGO Creative.
+He works in the field of diversity, equity and inclusion (DEI), leadership, culture and community building through his business, OGO Creative, where he serves as co-founder and Head of Strategy.

+Vlismas has collaborated with Henley Business School in the co-design and facilitation of course material and contributed to the transition of marketing and learning activities to virtual delivery during the COVID-19 pandemic.

+In 2023, he co-authored a white paper with Henley Business School on workplace diversity.

+In 2024, he presented a work titled Player Zero at LeaderEx and at academic and industry conferences.